ejpsoil/soildata-assimilation-guidance/docs/tools/geonetwork.md

 *Status: in progress*

 [GeoNetwork](https://geonetwork-opensource.org) is a catalogue for registering spatial datasets and services.
 GeoNetwork does support multiple [metadata models](https://github.com/metadata101) based on XML, but it is optimized for iso19139:2007 and iso19115-2:2018.
-This cookbook uses docker to run GeoNetwork locally.
+This recipe uses [docker](../utils/docker.md) to run GeoNetwork locally.
 It will discuss aspects such as schema plugins, creating metadata records, set up codelists and harvest metadata.

 ## Schema plugins